APPIC Match Policies: 2018-2019

 - Students who wish to participate in the APPIC Match must meet the eligibility requirements described in the APPIC Intern Applicant Policy, including being enrolled in a doctoral program in Health Service Psychology or Professional Psychology that meets the criteria outlined in APPIC's Policy on Doctoral Program Associates.

 - Students who meet the criteria outlined in paragraph 2a above may also participate in the APPIC Post-Match Vacancy Service.
-Students whose doctoral program does not meet this criteria may participate in the APPIC Post-Match Vacancy Service if their program meets the criteria outlined in paragraphs 1a-1c of the APPIC Policy on Doctoral Program Associates and is approved by APPIC.
+Students whose doctoral programs do not meet these criteria may participate in the APPIC Post-Match Vacancy Service if their program meets the criteria outlined in paragraphs 1a-1c of the APPIC Policy on Doctoral Program Associates and is approved by APPIC.

 - All APPIC-member internship programs that have positions available are required to participate in the Match.
 Non-member programs may participate if they meet the criteria described in the APPIC Match and Post-Match Vacancy Service Policies for Non-APPIC Member Internship Programs.